six-two/react_fake_win10_login/README.md

-# Fake Kali Linux Login
+# Fake Windows 10 Login

-A small web app that emulates the login screen of the Kali Linux distribution.
+A small web app that emulates the login screen of Windows 10.
 You can use it to steal someones credentials.
 Or even better: Leave you laptop open with this page and use the webcam to find out who messes with your computer.
 Or do whatever crazy stuff you can think of.

 ---